 How to stop your bike from being stolen

-Bike security is a serious concern for cyclists and anyone who’s thinking of taking up cycling - thousands of machines are stolen every year: 381,000, in fact, from April 2014-March 2015 in England and Wales.
+Bike security is a serious concern for cyclists and anyone who’s thinking of taking up cycling – tens of thousands of machines are stolen every year.

 How do I lock my bike?